 The MHS World Language Dept highlights our Advanced German students at the Metro East German day hosted at SIU Edwardsville. #MHSTheHighSchoolOfChoice

-7 days ago, MHS Fine Arts
+about 1 month ago, MHS Fine Arts

 German Class